Naturism in Portugal

 Organised naturism in Portugal existed from around 1920, but was suppressed until 25 April 1974.
-The FPN - “Federação Portuguesa de Naturismo” (Portuguese Naturist Federation) - was founded on 1 March 1977, at a meeting in Lisbon.
-The oldest and most representative club in the Portuguese Naturist Federation, is the Clube Naturista do Centro, founded on 20 November 1988.
+The Federação Portuguesa de Naturismo, or Portuguese Naturist Federation (FPN) was founded on March 1st, 1977, at a meeting in Lisbon.
+The oldest and most representative club in the Portuguese Naturist Federation is the Clube Naturista do Centro, founded on 20 November 1988.

 History

 Naturism in Portugal had its first historical record around 1920, linked to Portuguese Naturist Society, of which the anarcho-syndicalist José Peralta was a prominent member.
 Social nudity was already being practiced on the beaches of Costa de Caparica.
 With the development of the dictatorial regime, the naturist movement was limited to vegetarian and alternative medicines, since nudity was banned, and associated with the crime of "indecency".
 Only after the end of the dictatorial regime on 25 April 1974, the activities linked to the practice of nudity were resumed.

 The FPN - “Federação Portuguesa de Naturismo” (Portuguese Naturist Federation) - was founded on 1 March 1977 at a meeting in Lisbon.

 After its foundation the FPN applied to join INF/FNI-International Naturist Federation, which was then represented in Portugal by the Portuguese Vegetarian Association, which succeeded “Sociedade Portuguesa de Naturalogia” in this task.
 The FPN was admitted to the International Federation in October 1977 and attended its World Congress, in the following year, already entitled with a right to vote.